 Soap can be a nightmare for eczema sufferers.
 Try a soap substitute in the shower, like Dermol 200 Shower Emollient

 Tip: If your child has eczema, try to get them in the bath every day for at least 10-20 minutes using a suitable emollient soap, to hydrate their skin.

-4. Steer clear of wool and man-made fabrics
+4. Steer clear of wool and man-made fabrics and choose cotton